Do Panthers Scream? Coming Face to Face with the Eastern Cougar Phenomenon

 Observers called the panther’s vocalizations yells, cries, screeches, howls, yowls, and wails, but scream was the most commonly used term.
 Some described the sound as resembling a child in distress.
 Others compared it to a woman’s scream.
 One said it sounded like “a woman having her throat cut with a dull knife.”
 While descriptions varied, those who commented on it all agreed that it had a profound impact on them.
 Upon hearing the big cat scream one evening, Joel Headley felt as if “struck by a sudden blow… You have heard of electrical shocks, galvanic batteries, etc.—well, their effects are mere slight nervous stimulants compared to the wild, unearthly screech of a catamount at night in the woods.”
 Another writer remembered that hearing his first scream sent him into a “blue funk,” as “The forest shades became peopled with crouching, slinking forms, with baleful eyes and glistening teeth.”

 By the 1850s, prominent biologists and outdoorsmen had begun to question the idea that a panther could scream at all.
 John James Audubon doubted it, and C. Hart Merriam, the preeminent mammologist of his day, flat out denied it.
 “I have yet to meet the man, whose statements on this point are of any value, that has ever heard a wild Panther scream,” he wrote, estimating that ninety-nine percent of so-called panther screams came from a “widely different source.”
 A host of writers chimed in on this debate, many of whom agreed with Merriam and had good reason to doubt the stories of screams.
 E. N. Woodcock, who wrote about his lifetime hunting and trapping in the Pennsylvania Alleghenies, the Southern Appalachians, and the Rocky Mountains in Fifty Years a Hunter and Trapper, believed the panther scream “to be all imagination.”
 He never met a hunter that had ever heard the sound, and he recalled that the only sound he ever suspected of being the big cat turned out to be an owl.
 That was the case with David Strother as well.
-He and his hunting companions hunkered down with guns cocked when they heard a scream, but it also turned out to be an owl.
+In 1853, he and his hunting companions hunkered down with guns cocked when they heard a scream, but it also turned out to be an owl.
 At least a dozen outdoorsmen wrote letters to the editor of Forest and Stream throughout the fall and winter of 1892-1893, debating whether or not the panther could scream.
 While the skeptics held their own, they faced a withering barrage of stories from people who claimed to have heard it.

 With all these conflicting voices, it is hard to determine whether the Eastern Cougar actually made a sound that could be described as a scream.
 So why does it really matter?
 Historically speaking, the real answer is less interesting than the debate itself.
 I personally think that it probably did scream, although rarely.
 What this discussion reveals is that even in the nineteenth century, the panther remained unknown to even the most knowledgeable of people.
 Its image was so shrouded in myth and legend that it is difficult to learn much about them.
 It was this mysteriousness that has contributed to the eastern cougar phenomenon over the past one hundred years.